Breakthrough in hematopoietic stem cell development

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng05/09/2024

 Researchers at the Murdoch Children's Research Institute in Melbourne, Australia, have made a breakthrough by creating blood stem cells grown in the lab that are nearly identical to those in the human body (pictured).
-This is a world-first that could lead to treatments for a number of disorders.
+This is a world-first that could help find treatments for a number of disorders.
 These blood stem cells can be transplanted, opening up treatment options for children with leukemia and bone marrow failure disorders.

 Photo: KATERYNA KON/SPL/ALAMY